-Supercomputer maps evolution of H1N1 flu mutations giving resistance
+Supercomputer maps evolution of H1N1 flu mutations giving resistance to Tamiflu

 21 April 2010

 If the behaviour of the seasonal form of the H1N1 influenza virus is any indication, scientists say that chances are good that most strains of the pandemic H1N1 flu virus will become resistant to Tamiflu, the main drug stockpiled for use against it.

 Researchers at Ohio State University have traced the evolutionary history of the seasonal H1N1 influenza virus, which first infected humans during the 1918 pandemic.
 It is one of three seasonal influenza A viruses that commonly infect humans.
 The others are H1N2 and H3N2.

 Within H1N1, two strains of virus circulate in humans: a seasonal form and the pandemic form of influenza known as swine flu, which has sickened millions and killed thousands of people since it first emerged in North America last spring.

 Over time, the H1N1 strain of seasonal influenza surviving around the world has developed mutations that have caused it to become resistant to oseltamivir-based agents.
 Tamiflu is the brand name for oseltamivir phosphate.